Reserve Bank of Australia Building, Sydney

 Reserve Bank of Australia Building is a heritage-listed bank building at 65 Martin Place, Sydney, New South Wales, Australia.
 It was added to the Australian Commonwealth Heritage List on 22 June 2004.

 History

 Martin Place was originally a small lane called Moore Street which ran between George Street and Pitt Street and was widened into a substantial thoroughfare as part of the setting for the General Post Office in 1891.
 In 1921, Moore Street was renamed Martin Place.
 In 1926, the Municipal Council of Sydney purchased a number of properties in Macquarie and Phillip Streets in anticipation of the extension of Martin Place to Macquarie Street, including those properties which would later be demolished for the Reserve Bank of Australia's head office building.
 After Martin Place was formed the residential land on either side of the street was auctioned in 1936 however, the properties between Phillip and Macquarie Streets were passed in and did not sell until after World War II.
-The closure of Martin Place to traffic occurred between 1968 and 1978 and it became a pedestrianised civic plaza.
+The closure of Martin Place to traffic occurred between 1968 and 1978 and it became a pedestrianized civic plaza.